emelsimsek/FetchODRSReviews/README.md

 # FetchODRSReviews
 https://github.com/emelsimsek/FetchODRSReviews.git

-Shows the json format for the json request and response format for the ODRS review server.
+Shows the json request and response formats for the ODRS review server.
+This server is used by gnome-software application for storing the app reviews.

 ## Build